 Led by the Executive Director Mr Paul Farley, who reports directly to Mark Smith (Chief Operating Officer), the Infrastructure & Operations Group comprises of 6 departments:

-Anna Lee heads up the Customer and Relationship Management department for Infrastructure and Operations.
+Anna Lee heads up the Space Optimisation and Workplace Experience department for Infrastructure and Operations.
 This area is also responsible for championing the customer experience by developing and implementing the I&O customer service framework.
 This includes providing timely, effective communication and engagement programs to our customers to ensure we meet their needs in a way that maximises outcomes for the University.

 Facilities, Assets and Services

 Sam Wishart heads up the Facilities, Assets and Services department.
 The department is responsible for the strategy and management of all operations and maintenance within the buildings, facilities and grounds in order to exceed the needs of the University community.
 This includes cleaning, waste, landscaping, security, mail, electrical, mechanical, hydraulic, life safety, building fabric and civil works.

 Simon Barnes heads the Master Planning, Sustainability & Systems department for the Infrastructure and Operations Group.
 The department has accountability for delivering transformative business solutions and initiatives that support the University strategy and in particular those that support the development of the Melbourne Campus Vision.

 Delivering excellent customer service and support to our colleagues across Infrastructure & Operations through business improvements and productivity.
 The department provides leadership in environmental operations across the University as well as OH&S consultancy within our department.

 The Project Design and Delivery department is led by Owen Warlond.
 The department is responsible for delivering projects across a range of spectrums and facilities, establishing and maintaining excellent relationships with clients, and integrating project planning, delivery and maintenance.
 It offers best practice advice around delivery methodologies and project solutions.

 Property and Economic Development